 I’m all about the multi-wear clothing and the butterfly and Mariposa wrap from Diane Kroe are firm favourites.
 They are light and airy and work perfectly as a coverup for the beach or for somewhere more conservative/religious.
 I’ve taken mine all over from Egypt to Greece to French Polyesia.
 They wash and wear really well plus it’s made for travel which means quick dry and no wrinkles.
 Definitely recommend!

 These are hands down my favourite leggings in the entire world and I will always recommend them.
-To start with, they don’t slide or roll down the same way most leggings do.
+To me, the price is worth the quality.
+I’ve had some Lululemon leggings since my university days (and that’s been awhile!).
+There are so many styles but my current go-to’s are the Wunder Train tights.
+They don’t slide or roll down the same way most leggings do.
 Which is a big deal for me since my butt/hips are bigger than my waist and this is ALWAYS a problem.
-Also, they have pockets.
-So comfortable, god quality leggings that stay up and have pockets?
-WIN!
-Get a pair here.
+And they are NOT see through.
+You can find a pair here.

 Vessi Waterproof Shoes

 Shoes can be annoying to pack for different climates and activities by my Vessi shoes make things a little easier because they are waterproof!
 I have two pairs, the Weekends and the Everyday Moves.
 The Everyday Move are my travel go-to because they are more supportive for outdoor adventures.
 They fit true to size and are really comfortable and lightweight to pack.
-Check out Vessi shoes here and use code HANNAHLOGAN to save 15% on your order.
+Check out Vessi shoes here.

 A Travel Journal